rmcwhae/russellmcwhae.ca/content/journal/30-going-on-13.md

 She stepped to the side as the group of hikers, my friends and I, and numerous other onlookers watched the young man self-consciously walk toward his car.
 His plans for a quiet getaway with his date had been derailed by the masses of hikers arriving in the parking lot—and now he had to deal with the embarrassment of his car blocking traffic.

-Firing up the engine, he absolutely _gunned_ it in a last-ditch effort to save face in front of his girl as he pulled forward the two metres into his original parking spot.
+Firing up the engine, he roared it in a last-ditch effort to save face in front of his girl as he pulled forward the two metres into his original parking spot.

 He made sure to pull the hand brake this time.